m3tac0de/home-assistant-sofabaton-x1s/README.md

 ```

 Use this to discover the numeric command IDs you want to send with `remote.send_command` (advanced form with `device:`).

-That way we stay fast in normal operation, but you can still explore everything the hub knows.

 ---